digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 ### Adding new handlers (for developers experienced with Eclipse IDE)

 If all else fails there are the Java sources, in particular the classes MessageHandler.java (what to do with messages coming in from the Insteon network), PollHandler.java (how to form outbound messages for device polling), and CommandHandler.java (how to translate openhab commands to Insteon network messages).
 To that end you'll need to become a bonafide openHAB developer, and set up an openHAB Eclipse build environment, following the online instructions.
+Before you write new handlers have a good look at the existing ones, they are quite flexible and configurable via parameters in `device_features.xml`.

 ## Known Limitations and Issues

 1. Devices cannot be linked to the modem while the binding is running.
 If new devices are linked, the binding must be restarted.
 2. Setting up Insteon groups and linking devices cannot be done from within openHAB.
-Use HouseLinc for that.
+Use the [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal) for that.
 3. Very rarely during binding startup, a message arrives at the modem while the initial read of the modem database happens.
 Somehow the modem then stops sending the remaining link records and the binding no longer is able to address the missing devices.
 The fix is to simply restart the binding.